Skip to main content

 In an event, Attack Surface Insights identifies username attribute value barbara.salazar.

-In context, it finds a matching user_name field with value barbara.salazar.
+In context, it finds a matching u_user_name field with value barbara.salazar.

-If no matches are found, an entity isn't linked to any context record.
+If no matches are found, an entity isn't linked to any other identities and isn't enriched with context data.
 These entities are called orphaned entities.

 If a match is found:

-• And a link doesn't already exist, Attack Surface Insights links the entity to the context record, then enriches the entity with context data from the matching context record.
+• And a link doesn't already exist, Attack Surface Insights links the entity to all other entities linked through the context data, then enriches the entity with context data from the matching context record.

 If you configured multiple context sources, by default, Attack Surface Insights enriches entities with context data from Microsoft Active Directory and the User Entity Links pre-built context table first, then context data from the next available context source.

-• Attack Surface Insights tracks relationships between identities and context.
-Identities that share common attributes in context are considered related and are unified under a single entity.
+• Linked identities are unified under a single entity.
 For user entities, each related identity is an account.

 • If a newly created entity is a user entity and it is uniquely identified by the username attribute, Attack Surface Insights searches orphaned entities using prefix searching with @ and - delimiters on username.
-If an orphaned entity attribute value matches the prefix of username, the orphaned entity is linked to the same context data as the user entity and becomes an account under the user entity.
+If an orphaned entity attribute value matches the prefix of username, the orphaned entity is linked to the user entity and becomes an account under the user entity.

 After the Linking Process